1:44 Inter-dimensional Space Time Portal

 The fractal droid is interactive sculpture that is a bridge way between the integration of man and digital art technology.

 Scared of snakes?
 Maybe not if you get close to this western diamondback rattler.
 As you are drawn in, you’ll see that it’s scales are actually gilded flowers and leaves.
 Delightful to admire and touch.
-A deceitful serpent from the Garden of Eden?
-A rebuke to the end of this second gilded age?
-Maybe it’s just a beautiful, shiny snake.
-Your perception.
+A deceitful serpent from the Garden of Eden or nature’s beauty?
+Your choice.

 Chaos and Resonance.
 Cycles and Epicycles.
 Movement evokes sound.
 Forms are implied.
 Unexpected order arises.
-Harmonia is a highly interactive sculpture with spokes animated by light in harmonically related motion.
-It’s a 30 foot hemisphere of 64 spokes and 13,000 LEDs.
-A nearby touch screen kiosk turns it into a great big toy which can be played like a visual instrument.
+Harmonia is a highly interactive light sculpture with spokes animated by light in harmonically related motion.

 Heave: The act or effort of raising or lifting something, Often as and upward movement except in nautical terms where you just sort of stall or rest.
 The sculpture will stand 16ft tall and be fully climbable.